elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-  * I did not use lock-tight glue when screwing in the screws in case I made a mistake and would have to redo the step. //TODO: Go back and check the screws after a few months of operation, and if any have come loose due to vibration, unscrew each, add a drop of glue and screw in again.
+  * Lock-tight glue was not applied when screwing in the screws in case a mistake in assembly was made. //TODO: Check the screws after a few months of operation, and if any have come loose due to vibration, unscrew each, add a drop of glue and screw in again.
 <center>
 <table>
   <tr>